Preparing Your Property For a Summer Sale

-Generally speaking, summer sales are all about showcasing the exterior of your property and making the most of your garden and outdoor areas, even your balcony.
+Selling your home in summer is all about showcasing the exterior of your property and making the most of your garden and outdoor areas, even your balcony.

-Walk around the outside of your home with the eyes of a buyer and make a list of the things that need to be fixed.
-Start at the front of the home, does the gate need to be repaired, does the front fence need to be repainted, are there any issues with the path, is the front door in good condition, how are the windows, gutters?….you get the idea.
+Walk around the outside of your home with the eyes of a buyer and make a list of things that need to be fixed.
+Start at the front of the home – is your front gate squeaky, does the front fence need repainting, is the footpath even … you get the idea.
 Check that your gutters are not chock full of leaves and ensure your windows are gleaming.

 Make the most of your curb appeal

-- Tidy up the front garden – keep it neat and trim, weed your garden beds, remove dead plants, keep the lawn mowed – and yes even the strip out the front of your home if you have one should be mowed.
+- Tidy up the front garden – keep it neat and trim, weed your garden beds, remove dead plants, keep the lawn mowed – yes, that also includes the nature strip.

-- Style the front garden - You can give your garden a simple makeover before you sell by adding defining borders to your flower beds and adding a focal point.
+- Style the front garden - give your garden a simple makeover by adding defining borders to your flower beds and adding a focal point.
 Timber borders are popular, or you can outline your beds with small shrubs or grasses.
-Add a few larger plants as focal points but keep them in proportion to the size of your garden.
+Add a few larger plants but keep them in proportion to the size of your garden.

-- If you are selling an apartmet add window boxes with some colourful flowering plants will help make your place more welcoming.
+- If you are selling an apartment add window boxes with some colourful flowering plants to make it feel more welcoming.

 Make the most of your back garden